Ratings: 4 | Reviews: 4 | Display Reviews Only:

 OK, this is a grocery store in a small mountain town with a population of a little over 1,000 people.
 A few years ago, this would not be a place worth reviewing let alone visiting for anything other than the major players in American beer mediocrity.
 However, things have changed and so have small town grocery stores.

 Sure, Ingles is not a destination for beer lovers but if you happen to be stuck in Ashe County, NC, for some reason this is a good place to go for some good craft beer.
-Highland, Terrapin, Cottonwood, Boone Brewery, and all the usual craft suspects can be found here.
+Foothills, Highland, Terrapin, Cottonwood, Oskar Blues, and all the usual craft suspects can be found here.
 Being a grocery store, there was no one around to answer questions.
 It's pretty much a self-serve operation.

 So, my rating for Ingles really is relative to the area.
 The selection isn't great compared to a dedicated beer store like Peabody's in Boone.
 However, for the place, Ingles is a good store to visit for good beer.